Your Language Center - available at each campus

 Organization and implementation of specialized English courses (Mechanical Engineering, Environmental Engineering)

-Organization and implementation of specialized English courses (Reak Estate Managment, Media Management, Heritage Conservation) and English courses within the framework of the "Potentiale Nutzen II" ESF project
+Organization and implementation of specialized English courses (Real Estate Management, Media Management, Heritage Conservation) and English courses within the framework of the "Potentiale Nutzen II" ESF project

-The contact details of our adjust instructors can be found in our List of people at RheinMain University of Applied Sciences.
+The contact details of our adjunct instructors can be found in our list of people at RheinMain University of Applied Sciences.